fabrizioiacobucci/whatsapp-linux/README.md

 # Whatsapp for Linux

-This is just a web app Electron wrapper for Whatsapp.
+This is just a web app Electron wrapper for Whatsapp made with [Nativefier](https://github.com/nativefier/nativefier).
 Just run "Whatsapp" and you are good to go.